 For Students Requiring Sponsorship

-GW will sponsor student visas for full-time study in the General Study or Research Experience programs.
+GW will sponsor student visas for full-time study in the General Study, Research Experience and U.S. Foreign Policy in a Global Era programs.
 If you are receiving GW sponsorship for the F-1 student visa, you must document that you have sufficient funds to support your studies in order to receive an I-20 form, by submitting the Visa Application and Financial Certificate (PDF).
 This I-20 form must be submitted with your visa application to the U.S. Consulate.

 For Students with Sponsorship by Other Universities

-Students who are enrolled in another US university program on an F-1 visa in Spring 2016, and who will continue studying at that same university in Fall 2016, can study at GW on their current F-1 visa.
+Students who are enrolled in another US university program on an F-1 visa in spring, and who will continue studying at that same university in fall, can study at GW on their current F-1 visa.
 Students in this situation are eligible to study full time or part time.

 Current F-1 students whose I-20s will expire or whose college/university programs will end before enrolling in the International Summer program must obtain an I-20 from GW for their summer study.